Namaeus/Codesign_ReadMe/cd_terminalhacker.md

 **3.** Install the SQL file.
 This is located inside the `READ_ME_AFTER_PURCHASING` folder, it's named `cd_terminalhacker_SQLFILE`.

+ **4.** Before starting the script, please read the `config.lua` (this located inside the main cd_terminalhacker folder) and the config.js (this located inside html/js folder folder) and configure the script to suit your servers needs.

+ **5.** **WARNING** do not delete any files, do not change file names and do not edit the obfuscated files in any way, as this will result in you being blacklisted.

-**4.** Add the script to your server start config: `start cd_terminalhacker`.
+ **6.** Add the script to your server start config: `cd_terminalhacker`.
 The name of the folder must not be changed or the script will not function correctly.

 ### Example
 *The code below can only be placed inside a client.lua file, not a server.lua file.*